Unapologetically Cajun. Those two words sum up what it’s like to experience Louisiana’s Cajun Bayou.

 Our tour guide Herbert, who can also speak Cajun French, pointed out a carving on the upstairs bedroom floor that looked a lot like a bicycle.

 (Our theory is that it was definitely the boys’ room)

 I also found a Cincinnati connection as I was looking at the photos on the wall.
 Edward Douglass White was nominated by Cincinnati native, William Howard Taft, as the 9th Chief Justice of the United States.

-There are exhibits and artifacts located throughout the home that help you understand more about the Bayou Lafourche area over the years touching on the Chitimacha Indians, slavery, sugar cane plantations, Acadian settlers and even more about the lives of the White family.
+There are exhibits and artifacts located throughout the home that help you understand more about the Bayou Lafourche area.
+You’ll learn more about the Chitimacha Indians, slavery, sugar cane plantations, Acadian settlers and even more about the lives of the White family.

 Take a Ride in a “Cajun Limo”

 A swamp tour with Airboat Tours by Arthur Matherne in an incredible adventure that gives you access to wildlife and areas of the swamp with ease.

 You are more likely to see alligators from February to November and bald eagles from September- May.
 There are a variety of bird species in the area as well.

 During our tour, an alligator moved from the surface of the water just as we were approaching.